kohyar/set_multiple_VMs_environment/README.md

-# Setting up multiple VMs on GUI-less virtualbox
+# Setting up multiple VMs on GUI-less virtualbox and the required tools for anomaly detection in microservice environment project
 Some useful references to know more about microservices:
  * https://www.nginx.com/blog/deploying-microservices/